R.E.M. bent the laws of rock radio with 'E-Bow the Letter'

 I already knew a bit of the physics of what made a single, and certainly a lead-off single, and this destroyed whatever notions I held.
 Michael Stipe recited the head-deep lyrics more than he sang them and spun a tale that moved so quickly as to be impossible to understand on the first few listens.
 This strange voice in the back (this spurred me to investigate Patti Smith) carried main vocal melody in the chorus.
 Even the way it started was shocking.
 Rather than some pretty chord or arpeggio to announce the song, listeners were hit with this droning note from an amplified violin groaning over an acoustic guitar that seemed almost indifferent to the chaos around it.

 And on those early listens, all these parts didn’t seem to fit together at all.
 Stipe has always been a verbose lyricist, but even this song seemed to see him stretch himself beyond his comfort zone.
 His words read, fittingly, like a letter, though it’s one side of a conversation that’s more interested in poetry than in declaration.
 Above all, it’s haunting.
 There are verses that are at once confusing and enthralling.
-And they being immediately:
+And they begin immediately:

 I wore it like a badge of teenage film stars